Possible Reasons Why Your Bread Didn't Rise

 What To Do With Bread That Didn't Rise

-Test Proof Yeast: You can proof test yeast to make sure the package is still good by adding 1 tsp to 1 cup of warm water.
+You can proof test yeast to make sure the package is still good by adding 1 teaspoon to 1 cup of warm water.
 Wait 3 minutes, and if it becomes bubbly, then the yeast is still active.
 If nothing happens, you likely have dead yeast (which means you'll need to buy more).

 You should make testing yeast prior to adding it to your dough a habit.
 I did not do this when I made my first bread dough this Thanksgiving.